How Much Will It Cost?

 Projects Take TimeThe question of “hours to build” is another really good question.
 Your skill, the equipment you have at your disposal, and your previous experience will definitely affect the man hours.
 Look at this customer video showing the complete build of a utility trailer.
 He said it took roughly four days — but, he has built several trailers, and he is a professional welder.

-I don’t know if that time includes the planning, purchasing, preparing, etc., but I think it’s only the build time.
+I don’t know if that time includes the planning, purchasing, preparing, etc., but I think it is only the build time.
 All the prep work was before.
 Yet, that video does give a good idea of complexity.
-(And, it’s a pretty simple trailer — well, compared to one of our deck-over trailers, for instance.)
+(And, it is a pretty simple trailer — well, compared to one of our deck-over trailers, for instance.)

 On the other hand, a tiny house trailer is both bigger and has more pieces, so it will take longer.
-If you are not as experienced with this, or don’t have all the same tools, expect to spend some time learning.
-(Learning is not bad in any way, it’s awesome to me, but it does increase the total project time.)
+If you are not as experienced with this, or do not have all the same tools, expect to spend some time learning.
+(Learning is not bad in any way, it is awesome to me, but it does increase the total project time.)

 Then, as you dive into a big project, think about who might be around to help.
 I ask my wife out to help now and again, and her extra hands make a big difference in the time it takes.
-(I know I’m lucky to have a great wife that will come out for a bit to help — but that definitely has its limits.)
-Then, I also have my sons, and a couple friends I’ll call once in a while.
+(I know I am lucky to have a great wife that will come out for a bit to help — but that definitely has its limits.)
+Then, I also have my sons, and a couple friends I will call once in a while.
 Always good to tap the abilities of another great mind — and muscles!

 Keep in mind, building is not about speed.
 DIY projects are a great experience, so don’t base your decision to build just on the amount of time it might take.
 Enjoy it!

-Alright, I agree, there’s not much substance in the above text to tell you really how much it will cost to build.
+Alright, I agree, there is not much substance in the above text to tell you really how much it will cost to build.
 Sounds sort of like a bunch of excuses.
 Well, maybe reasons more than excuses, but you get the point.

 The problem: This question is kind of impossible answer.
-It depends on so many choices only you can make.
-It depends on your skill and tools available.
-It depends on the parts you might already have.
-Of course, the options you choose, etc. Also, it depends on the ways you might acquire materials or parts.
+It depends on so many choices that only you can make.
+It depends on your skill and the tools available.
+And, it depends on the parts and materials you might already have.
+Then, of course, the options you will choose, etc. Also, it depends on the ways you might acquire materials or parts.
 Can you get discounts?
 Do you have material left over from a previous project?

 Answers to the questions of “How much will it cost?” and “How long will it take?” are really for you to answer.
-The above gives a lot of perspective, so take your best guesses — then double them — and you’ll be in the right ballpark.
+The above gives a lot of perspective, so take your best guesses — then double them — and you will be in the right ballpark.
+We also have a good article on How To Estimate Cost To Build A Trailer.

 Ways To Save Money When You Build